github-anki/Agent-Based-Model---Vampire-Bats/README.md

 2. Smart vampire
 3. Smart dynamic vampire

+## What we use?

+In our project we use Mesa, this is an Apache2 licensed agent-based modeling framework in Python.

+It allows users to quickly create agent-based models using built-in core components (such as spatial grids and agent schedulers) or customized implementations; visualize them using a browser-based interface; and analyze their results using Python's data analysis tools.
+Its goal is to be the Python 3-based alternative to NetLogo, Repast, or MASON.

 #### Implementation of the agent model based on on the article: M. Paolucci, R. Conte "Altruism among Simple and Smart Vampires".

 ![Poster](./images/Poster.png)